StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 A Roth IRA is a tax-advantaged retirement account.
 When you open a Roth IRA and contribute money to it, the money in that account grows tax-free (assuming you follow all the rules).
 After you turn 59½, you can withdraw your money, including any investment gains, without owing any taxes.
 That’s a sweet and valuable perk once you’re in retirement.

-Oh, by the way?
-If you’ve got many years until retirement, be sure to invest the money in your Roth IRA in a diversified portfolio of stocks and bonds.
+If you’ve got many years until retirement, it's usually wise to invest the money in your Roth IRA in a diversified portfolio of stocks and bonds.
 Here’s more on what an IRA is, how to open a Roth IRA, and how to invest for retirement.

 What is the 2024 contribution limit for a Roth IRA?